chrishenry/deltanyc-heatseek/README.md

 * db: The MySQL database storing NYC city data both in semi-raw form and joined into a model for the Rails website.
 The database can be examined with `docker exec deltanycheatseek_db_1 mysql -u <user from .env> -p <password from .env>`.
 Local clients can connect at 127.0.0.1:3306 ([localhost will not work](http://stackoverflow.com/a/32361238/103315)).
 * db-udf: Installs [user-defined functions for making regular expression queries](https://github.com/mysqludf/lib_mysqludf_preg) required for data-cleaning into MySQL.
 Only needs to be run once.
+* luigid: Runs a [Luigi](http://luigi.readthedocs.io) central scheduler.
+Tasks are usually started by other containers.
+You can connect to a web view at localhost:8082.
-* luigi: Runs all import scripts using [Luigi](http://luigi.readthedocs.io).
-Will skip imports already run by the container.
-Imports can be run in parallel by adjusting the LUIGI_WORKERS parameter in your .env file.
+* luigi-import-worker: Runs all import scripts.
+Will skip imports already run using this image.
+Imports can be run in parallel using standard docker methods like `docker-compose scale` (eg. `docker-compose scale luigi-import-worker=4`).
 * nb: Installs Python and starts a Jupyter notebook at [localhost:8888](http://localhost:8888).
 * web: Installs Ruby on Rails and starts a server at [localhost:3000](http://localhost:3000).
 Like the data-import scripts, you can conect to a running instance with `docker exec -it deltanycheattseek_web_1 /bin/bash` to run rake tasks.
 To view a demo of the tool, connect to the instance, then run `rake db:setup`.
 In the demo, fake data will be provided for "10 West 109th Street".